 (a) Any van that has had the factory top removed shall have structural reinforcement added to restore rigidity to the van body.
 When possible, enough of the original roof shall be retained so that the original front roof support remains in place.
 The structural reinforcement shall be composed as follows:

 (i) If the original front roof support remains in place, three cross-members shall be perpendicular to the sides of the van with one bar in front of the side doors, one to the rear of the side doors, and one in the rear of the van.
-If the original front roof support is removed, roof reinforcement must be done exactly as described in the NMEDA raised roof and doors guidelines with a total of five cross-members.
+If the original front roof support is removed, roof reinforcement must be done exactly as described in the NMEDA guidelines with a total of five cross-members.

 (ii) The cross-members shall be connected by three equally spaced bars (longitudinal members) running parallel to the sides of the van at the new roof line.

 (iii) All bars shall be one-inch by two inch minimum one-eighth inch steel tubing, and shall be spaced to prevent slap against the top.

 (iv) The bars shall be welded together and welded to (a) a steel header composed of tubing (1.5 inch by 1.5 inch by 11 gage thick), or (b) a steel attachment, plate as described by the NMEDA guidelines (75 mm by 100 mm by 4 mm thick), or (c) a steel base plate as described by SAE J1725, "Structural modification for personally licensed vehicles to meet the transportation needs of persons with disabilities',which ever option is compatible with the original vehicle design and/or the raised roof design.